Advancing NIH’s Mission Through a Unified Strategy

 Shifting to solution-oriented approaches in health disparities research:

-Going forward, the NIH will prioritize research that goes beyond measuring health disparities to focusing on solution-oriented approaches.
+In the past, the NIH invested substantially in health disparities research that has not resulted in tangible improvements in health outcomes for the populations it purports to benefit.
+Going forward, the NIH will prioritize research that goes beyond measuring health disparities outcomes to focus on solution-oriented approaches.
 This includes actively testing, advancing, scaling, and implementing innovative evidence-based interventions and treatments that address poor health outcomes.
+The NIH, of course, will continue to fund research into health issues that are more likely to affect particular populations, such as genetically inherited disorders.

 Improving oversight of NIH funds going to foreign research institutions: